BTV: Bloomington TV

 - YouTube – Most videos produced by the City (except live-streamed meetings) are uploaded to YouTube.

 - City meetings – Most City Council and Planning Commission meetings are streamed live and then archived on the City's agenda management service.
-If a video is available, you can click on the "Play video" icon to view it.
+After selecting a specific meeting from the calendar, a "video link" icon will display if video is available.